offensive-packaging/documentation/openvpn/index.md

                         and received from TCP/UDP (caps) or tun/tap (lc) : 6 to 11 -- debug messages of increasing verbosity
  --mute n        : Log at most n consecutive messages in the same category.
- --status file n : Write operational status to file every n seconds.
+ --status file [n] : Write operational status to file every n seconds.
  --status-version [n] : Choose the status file format version number.
                    Currently, n can be 1, 2, or 3 (default=1).
- --disable-occ   : Disable options consistency check between peers.
+ --disable-occ   : (DEPRECATED) Disable options consistency check between peers.
  --gremlin mask  : Special stress testing mode (for debugging only).
  --compress alg  : Use compression algorithm alg
  --allow-compression: Specify whether compression should be allowed